berkbatu/predict-houseprice-exercise/README.md

 ## Analysis and Prediction of House prices

 A brief analysis of Sci-kits Boston house prices dataset and after a while, I will also add a prediction tool written in Python.
 This was done for a course assignment.
+In the analysis part, some variables have been tested for dropping.
+Dropping a couple of values seemed to have no significant decrease in our accuracy so we've dropped them.
+Also they'll be dropped also in the valuation tool.

 ### Getting Started